The American Society of Magical Negroes: Post-release

 In The New York Times, arts and culture critic Maya Phillips wrote that the recent releases American Fiction, The American Society of Magical Negroes, and The Blackening have "failed to represent Blackness with all its due complexity — as sometimes messy, sometimes contradictory".
 She argued that these films "flatten and simplify Blackness to serve a more singular, and thus digestible, form of satirical storytelling".
 While noting that earlier works like Get Out (2017) and Sorry to Bother You (2018) used absurdist elements to explore the effects of whiteness and consumer culture, Phillips described The American Society of Magical Negroes as offering "a three-dimensional depiction of Blackness" only in premise, writing that its "fantastical central idea…is more show than substance".
 She added that "for most of a film that's supposed to mock a racist character trope, it's ironic that we don't see much of these characters beyond their acting in this trope", and observed that Aren’s biracial identity "is thrown out as a brief aside" in a story that otherwise treats race as incidental.

+In a 2026 article in Ethnic and Racial Studies, sociologists Elizabeth Hordge-Freeman and Angelica Loblack draw on The American Society of Magical Negroes to develop their concept of "affective capital", which they describe as "a racialized resource", arguing that systems of power sustain racial hierarchies "by extending emotional legitimacy and ease to some while demanding silence and sacrifice from others".
+The film's fictional secret society, whose Black members are tasked with managing white anxieties, is cited as pointing to "a tacit system where emotions are extracted and redistributed to preserve racism".
+The authors quote one lead character's account of needing to be "Black... but palatable", hiding "the sadness behind your eyes every time you smile" and "the lump in your throat from everything you didn't say", and observe that Black society members "sacrifice their sense of self to keep the (racial) peace, but at the cost of pieces of themselves".